sveltejs/sapper/.github/ISSUE_TEMPLATE/bug_report.md

 - Your hosting environment: (i.e. Local, GCP, AWS, Now, etc...)

 - Sapper version (Please check you can reproduce the issue with the latest release!)

+- Svelte version (Please check you can reproduce the issue with the latest release!)

 - If it is an exported (npm run export) or dynamic application.